2015 German Figure Skating Championships

 The 2015 German Figure Skating Championships (Deutsche Meisterschaften im Eiskunstlaufen 2015) was held on December 12–14, 2014 at the Eiswelt Stuttgart in Stuttgart.
-Medals were awarded in the disciplines of men's singles, ladies' singles, pair skating, and ice dancing.
+Medals were awarded in the disciplines of men's singles, women's singles, pair skating, and ice dance.
 The results are part of the criteria used to choose the German teams to the 2015 World Championships and 2015 European Championships.